 The hike to the bottom took 2 hours and 15 minutes; much longer than we had expected.
 When we heard the sound of the surf and looked up the steep cliff from where we started, it was a feeling of exhilaration knowing we had arrived.

-Going back topside after the tour was much easier psychologically without the chance of slipping, but still strenuous.
+Going back topside after the tour was much easier psychologically without as much chance of slipping, but still strenuous.

 We felt some soreness for a few days after.
-In spite of the discomfort, it was worth the experience and I recommend this journey to all in good condition.
+In spite of the discomfort, it was worth the experience and we recommend this journey (when it again becomes accessible) to all in good condition.

-Hawaii hiking notes for those considering this adventure.
+Hawaii hiking notes for those considering this adventure when the trail reopens.

 Training Routine: It’s important to be in good aerobic condition for this hike.
 Three weeks before going we began to ramp up our walks looking for streets with steep inclines and used the stair master at the gym.

-Packing Supplies for 2: Water (2 liter bottles) which can be refilled before the trip back topside, 4 sandwiches (we saved one each for the hike up and it helped restore energy), protein bars and nut snacks from Outpost Natural Foods in Kaunakakai.
+Packing Supplies for 2: Water (2 liter bottles) which can be refilled before the trip back topside, 4 sandwiches (we saved one each for the hike up and it helped restore energy), protein bars and nut snacks.
 We also packed an extra T-shirt to change into at the bottom for the return hike.
 Be sure to check the conditions of your shoes.
-Jeff’s sneaker sole was sucked off by the mud, making the hike up more challenging.
+Jeff’s sneaker sole was completely sucked off by the mud, making the hike up more challenging.
 While most of the trail was in shade, you will want to bring hats and sunscreen.

-If I go again I’d bring: Swimsuit for the beach at the end of the trail and perhaps hiking poles.
+If we go again we’d bring: Swimsuit for the beach at the end of the trail (although bathing is prohibited) and perhaps hiking poles.

 Start your hike early: We began at 7:00 a.m. which put us ahead of the mules and gave us the time needed to hike without feeling rushed.
 You must arrive by 10:00 a.m. for the tour.
 We left Kalaupapa at 2pm and arrived topside at 4:30 p.m.